-Table CIP-10 also shows a forecast of service charge needs for the operating budget, the non-capital side of District spending.
+Table CIP-10 below also shows a forecast of servicecharge needs for the operating budget, the noncapital side of District spending.
 Although the operating budget is not planned on a multi-year basis, the overall trend in growth is relatively stable.
 It is driven by inflationary factors and anticipated increases in staffing levels.
 The amounts shown reflect an assumed steady growth rate that is slightly higher than recent years to err on the side of caution in forecasting.
-As noted, the estimate for the 2023 operating budget is uncertain at this time.